 Aboard a ship early in the 20th-century, a middle-aged Italian tells his story of love to a Russian.
 In a series of flashbacks filmed almost entirely in creams, whites, and ochers, the clownish and superfluous Romano Patroni leaves his wife's opulent home to visit a spa where he falls in love with a Russian woman whose marriage is a horror.
 He pursues her into the Russian heartland and returns to Italy resolved to leave his wife and marry his love.
 His amazed and appreciative Russian listener then narrates a shorter story.
-Written by

 Did You Know?